-As the renovation of the Market Square neared completion, the Trustees of the Midhurst Town Trust were keen to replace the memorial plaque that marked the planting of the Canadian Red Oak tree that still remains in the Square.
+As the renovation of the Market Square neared completion, the Trustees of the Midhurst Town Trust were keen to replace the memorial plaque that marked the planting of the North American Red Oak tree that still remains in the Square.

 Having failed to find the information, the Trustees decided to commission a new plaque which has been installed on the slabs adjacent to the tree.